rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ## 4.205.4 Transcription involving adjustments or additions

 <a name="4.205.4.1">4.205.4.1</a> **Roman numerals**.
 If the date appears in roman numerals, transcribe the date as it appears.
-Omit internal spaces and punctuation (see [Transcription](/DCRMR/general-rules/Transcription/)).
+Retain punctuation but omit internal spaces (see [Transcription](/DCRMR/general-rules/Transcription/), [0.5.34](/DCRMR/general-rules/Transcription/#0534-punctuation-within-roman-numerals) and [0.5.42.3](/DCRMR/general-rules/Transcription/#0.5.42.3)).
 Supply the year in arabic numerals in square brackets.

 >Example:
 ><CITE>anno Domini MDCXIV [1614]</CITE>